-The bill amends various sections of the Education Code and Government Code to update training requirements for public officials and candidates for public office in Texas.
+The bill amends various sections of the Education Code and Government Code to establish new training requirements for public officials and candidates for public office in Texas.
 Key changes include the requirement for the agency to provide and certify completion of training for trustees and candidates, as well as ensuring that training programs for judges and court personnel are available through institutions of higher education or the State Bar of Texas.
-Additionally, the bill mandates that training provided by governmental bodies must include specific legal requirements and procedures related to open meetings and public information, and it establishes that certificates of completion must be issued and maintained for public inspection.
+Additionally, the bill mandates that training provided by governmental bodies must include specific legal requirements and procedures related to open meetings and public information, and it requires the issuance of certificates of completion for those who complete the training.

 Statutes affected: